Quick start

 Installation methods

 TensorFlow is distributed as a Python package and so needs to be installed within a Python environment on your system.
-By default, the install_tensorflow() function attempts to install TensorFlow within an isolated Python environment (“r-reticulate”).
+By default, the install_tensorflow() function attempts to install TensorFlow within an isolated Python environment (“r-tensorflow”).

 These are the available methods and their behavior: